Continued from – “I Am a Writer”

 He drove us to the cliffs, red sheer walls topped with rounded grassy tops, the road winding through their dipping curves and a grey heaving sea below.
 I stood in the wind and breathed in the sun and took pictures.
 Beautiful.
 Gerri stood outside the car, not quite impatient, but not quite enraptured.
 He’d seen a lot of these cliffs.
 It was obvious we were here for me, the tour for the work-away-er.

 Then past the house he’d given his first German wife in the divorce.
-Valli is from Germany too.
+Valli is German too.
 “I like Germans,” he said.
 “They get things done.”

 And finally to the beach where he taught surfing in the summer.
 I had originally applied to work with him, but late in the season, and he’d led me to Valli’s house instead.
 Now I was glad, standing here against that cold Atlantic breeze, staring at that mushy bay the color of churned gray clay.
 Surfing Ireland would have been a nice check off my list, but right now, after all that cold ocean, I just wasn’t in the mood.